arililoia-cmu/15-466-f23-base5/README.md

 Author: Ari Liloia

-Design: My game is a fast-paced 2d movement game that lets a player move around and pick up pieces of "candy".
+Design: My game is a fast-paced 2d movement game that lets a player move around and pick up pieces of "candy" that spawn one after another as they are picked up.
+The goal of the game is to collect new pieces within three seconds of their spawning.

 Screen Shot: